Louis Kessler's

 Jeff Mallet's Computer Chess Page

-Jeff has a great selection of categorized Computer Chess links.
+Jeff had a great selection of categorized Computer Chess links.

 links